elaine-keung/207-summer-sec9-team9/README.md

 # 207-summer-sec9-team9

-## Unlocking Game Success: Predicting Game Reviews from Key Attributes?
+## Unlocking Game Success: Predicting Game Reviews from Key Attributes

 ### Data
 For this project, we are using the [Steam Store Data from Kaggle](https://www.kaggle.com/datasets/amanbarthwal/steam-store-data/data), scraped May 2024.
 The data can be downloaded as a CSV file from Kaggle and directly input into the EDA/processing notebook (or script file, as a path).
 The input to the modeling notebooks is the CSV which is saved as the output from the data processing.